dart-lang/language/working/0158 - Enhanced Enum/feature_specification.md

 }
 ```

-where `memberDeclaration*` is any sequence of static and instance member declarations and/or an unnamed generative `const` constructor declaration.
+where `memberDeclaration*` is almost any sequence of static and instance member declarations, or constructors,
+with some necessary restrictions specified below.

 The `;` after the identifier list is optional if there is nothing else in the declaration, required if there is any member declaration after it.
 The identifier list may have a trailing comma (like now).

-The superclass of the mixin applications is the `Enum` class (which has an *abstract* `index` getter, so the only valid `super` invocations are those valid on `Object`, `super.index` must be an error).
+The superclass of the mixin applications is the `Enum` class (which has an *abstract* `index` getter, so the only valid `super` invocations on that superclass are those valid on `Object`, `super.index` must be an error).

 The grammar of the `enum` declaration becomes: